As Lockdown Orders Lift, Can Cities Prevent A Traffic Catastrophe?

 Tamika Butler is the head of California planning and equity and inclusion at Toole Design, a consulting firm that helps cities with transportation planning, especially for biking and walking.
 She says community input is essential as cities are moving with unprecedented speed.

-"There has to be a balance between answering the call and doing what folks need while still not recreating processes that continue to exclude people," she says.
+"There has to be a balance between answering the call and doing what folks need while still not re-creating processes that continue to exclude people," she says.

 Done properly, she says, this is an opportunity to address the underlying inequities that have long shaped American cities, and not just keep streets moving, but make them more accessible — and safer — for everyone.